openthings/docker/man/docker-unpause.1.md

 # DESCRIPTION

-The `docker unpause` command un-suspends all processes in the specified containers.
+The `docker unpause` command un-suspends all processes in a container.
 On Linux, it does this using the cgroups freezer.

 See the [cgroups freezer documentation]